Govia: Other operations

-The partners have also bid for other franchises separately.
-Keolis held a 45% shareholding in former train operating company First TransPennine Express since February 2004.
+The partners also lodged bids and operated other franchises separately.
+Keolis held a 45% shareholding in First TransPennine Express that operated from 2004 until 2016.
 In 2012, it bid for the InterCity West Coast franchise in partnership with SNCF.
+Keolis operated the Wales & Borders franchise from 2018 until 2021 through its shareholding in KeolisAmey Wales.
 Go-Ahead bid for the Greater Anglia franchise.

-The partners also lodged an unsuccessful bid for the TransPennine Express franchise in 2015, but this was not being done through Govia, with Keolis holding a majority shareholding.
+The partners also lodged an unsuccessful bid for the TransPennine Express franchise in 2015, but this was not done through the Govia joint venture, with Keolis holding a majority shareholding.